About this inquiry tool

 We would like to begin by respectfully acknowledging the traditional territory in which we have collected stories and science for our content so far, as the ancestral unceded homelands of the Mi’kmaq, Passamaquaoddy and Beothuk People.

 This video was created with Indigenous artists, Elders, producers, and educators.
 It is meant to be a starting point for bringing contemporary Indigenous perspectives into classrooms.
 The lesson below is not a how-to guide for teaching Netukulimk.
 Instead, the lesson and accompanying video and activity offers an encounter with Indigenous perspectives and should be considered a starting point for building a deeper understanding of this complex Mi’kmaw perspective.

 In order for Indigenous perspectives to be deeply embedded in a classroom, it is helpful to have Knowledge Keepers.
 We caution that Indigenous perspectives cannot be deeply reflected in a single piece of media or written document outside their cultural contexts.
 We acknowledge this may be a difficult task.
 We encourage educators to follow these suggestions from the authors of Natural Curiosity:

-- Be aware of the complexities of real Indigenous people
+- Be conscious of the complexity of Indigenous peoples' lived experiences.

 We strongly recommend the educational resources, Mi’kmawe’l Tan Teli-kina’muemk Teaching About the Mi’kmaq and Natural Curiosity second edition for additional support.